Reid State Community College

-Reid State Technical College is a public community college in Evergreen, Alabama.
+Reid State Community College (formerly Reid State Technical College) is a public community college in Evergreen, Alabama.
 The college was established in 1963 and classes began in 1966.

-Name Change
+Name change

 In September 2025, Reid State Technical College received final state approval to change its name to Reid State Community College, being one of the last technical colleges in Alabama within the Alabama Community College System to begin transitioning to community college status.